Appsilon/recruitment/README.md

 - 🤝 **Trust: Tell the truth**
 We trust ourselves and each other to perform well.
 We are sure of the best intentions of the others in the team.

+# Recruitment Process
+If you want to know how to prepare for our recruitment process, check [this article on our blog](https://appsilon.com/how-to-start-a-career-as-an-r-shiny-developer/)
+Our recruitment process is flexible for each candidate, as we adapt it to the requirements for every open position.

+**Instead, our recruitment process can be summarized in three steps:**
+1. Interview with Talent Manager
+2. Task and Skill Test
+3. Meeting with Management for a Final Decision

+You're in!
+Welcome on board :)